Real Estate Development Only Works If the Rules Let It

 Another idea that stood out to me is how brutally simple this part is:

-An entitlement is basically the legal permission structure that allows a site or building to be developed.
-Without it, the project might exist in sketches, spreadsheets, and conversations, but not in a way that can actually move forward.
+A is basically the legal approval structure that allows a site or building to move forward.
+Without it, the project might exist in sketches, spreadsheets, and conversations, but not in a way that can actually proceed.

-What I like about this framing is that it makes development feel more honest.
+What I like about this part of development is how honest it is.
 It is not just about what you want to build.
 It is about what the government will legally allow you to build, under what conditions, through what process, and at what cost in time and money.

 That is a very different question.

-It is easy to think of permits and approvals as administrative details.
-But in practice, they can become major cost drivers.
+It is easy to treat permits and approvals as paperwork.
+In reality, they can become major cost drivers.

 That happens directly through consultants, filings, redesigns, hearings, studies, and legal work.